 The Marshall Islands and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, the International Atomic Energy Agency, and Asian Development Bank.

-The Marshall Islands is a full member of the Pacific Islands Forum, the Pacific Regional Environment Programme (SPREP), and the Pacific Community (SPC).
+The Marshall Islands is a member of the Pacific Islands Forum, the Pacific Regional Environment Programme (SPREP), and the Pacific Community (SPC).
 The Marshall Islands also is a member of the Western and Central Pacific Fisheries Commission (WCPFC).
-In addition, the Marshall Islands is one of the eight signatories of the Nauru Agreement Concerning Cooperation in the Management of Fisheries of Common Interest that collectively controls 25-30% of the world’s tuna supply and approximately 60% of the western and central Pacific tuna supply.
+In addition, the Marshall Islands is one of the eight signatories of the Nauru Agreement Concerning Cooperation in the Management of Fisheries of Common Interest that collectively harvests approximately 55 percent of the western and central Pacific tuna supply – a globally significant fishery that provides 30 percent of the world’s tuna supply.

 Principal embassy officials are listed in the Department’s Key Officers List.